 For that reason, Keith could not secure fair compensation from the responsible insurance carriers.

-When the case came to Schneider Williamson, our attorneys first had to establish the facts of the car accident.
+When the case came to Schneider Williamson, our Sandy Springs brain injury lawyers first had to establish the facts of the car accident.
 Our team discovered that the cause of the accident had been inaccurately reported.

-“The accident report filed by the police officer blamed the tractor trailer,” says Campbell.
-“But once we dug into the case, we recognized the majority of fault was with the Honda Civic’s driver for that collision with the tractor trailer, and then the subsequent collision with our client.”
+“The accident report filed by the police officer blamed the tractor trailer,” Williamson said.
+“But once we dug into the case, we recognized the majority of fault was with the passenger vehicle’s driver for that collision with the tractor trailer, and then the subsequent collision with our client.”

 With that knowledge in hand, the Schneider Williamson team started negotiations with the legal team representing the tractor trailer’s insurer.
-They were able to obtain the tractor-trailer’s dashcam video of the accident, which showed the Honda Civic driver’s erratic driving.
+They were able to obtain the tractor-trailer’s dashcam video of the accident, which showed the other driver’s erratic driving.

-“Venue laws in Georgia provide that you have the right to be sued in the county in which you live or have your principal place of business,” says Jason Schneider, a founding partner at Schneider Williamson.
+“Venue laws in Georgia provide that you have the right to be sued in the county in which you live or have your principal place of business,” said Jason Schneider, Co-Founder and Managing Partner at Schneider Williamson.
 “The metro counties generally have higher verdicts and settlements than the more rural counties.
-So, venue is very important in personal injury cases.”
+So, the venue is very important in personal injury cases.”

 Proving an Invisible Injury